dzianis-dashkevich/vhs-next/README.md

 # Monorepo Structure

-The vhs-next and future videojs 9 related repositories should be encapsulated in one `@videojs` scoped monorepo.
+The vhs-next and future videojs 9 related repositories should live in one `@videojs` scoped monorepo.

-We already have @videojs scoped monorepo under the "web-media-box" repository: https://github.com/videojs/web-media-box
+We already have `@videojs/*` scoped monorepo under the `web-media-box` repository: https://github.com/videojs/web-media-box

 > ⚠️ **Note**